Liwmo/liwmo.github.io/_posts/2017-10-16-gradient-descent-part-1.markdown

 tags: algorithms
 excerpt_separator: <!--more-->
 ---
 In middle school, there was a rather popular website kids went to called [Cool Math Games][1] (don't worry, it's not terribly sketchy).
 Anyway, I forget the specific details, but I do recall having a bit of "independent time" to work on educational-related things, and one student assured our teacher that the site was indeed, *educational*.
 When she found out that learning consisted of [Bloons Tower Defense][2] and other nonsense, well...let's just say that was the end of that.
-Yet, despite this incident, my 6th grade teacher remains one of the most influential and amazing educators I've had.
-Also, Cool Math Games did have some information on mathematics such as an article on combinatorics I tried skimming over at the time.
+Yet, despite this incident, my 6th grade teacher remains one of the most influential and amazing educators that I've had.
+Also, Cool Math Games did have some information on mathematics such as an article on counting I tried skimming over at the time.
 I gave up upon encountering $$ n \choose k $$, kind of like how I recently struggled through an entire day trying to understand [tensors][3].
 <!--more-->

-So, to make up for the lack of math and revisit the joys of childhood, I present to you one of my personal favorites: [Coffee Shop][4].
+So, to make up for the lack of math and to revisit the joys of childhood, I present to you one of my personal favorites: [Coffee Shop][4].
 Go ahead and give it a whirl down below.
 It's important that you play through at least a few in-game days to make sense of the analysis below (and I apologize in advance for the lack of volume controls; mute the tab if desired).

 <div style="text-align: center"><object type="application/x-shockwave-flash" data="//www.coolmath-games.com/sites/cmatgame/files/games/coffeeshop-coolmath-1.swf" id="swfObjID" width="640" height="480" align="middle"><param name="allowScriptAccess" value="always"><param name="movie" value="coffeeshop-coolmath-1.swf"><param name="menu" value="false"><param name="quality" value="high"><param name="wmode" value="direct"></object></div><br>